Písac: Ñusta Encantada

 it is said that the chief Huayllapuma and his people suffered from attacks by the Antis, who took the opportunity in the rainy season to invade the kingdom.
 The Incas, their allies, could not help, as they were unable to cross the Vilcanota river when it was high during the rainy season.
 The chief had a daughter called Inquill (Inkill) Chumpi who the oracle Wankar Kuichi had prophesied that only a prince who could build a bridge over the river in one night would marry her.

 As a result she turned down many suitors until one day, Asto Rimaq, son of the kuraka of the Wallas, kingdom of the mysterious Antisuyo, arrived.
 The young man brought him many wonderful gifts, however, none were like the Qoriqenqe, a beautiful bird with golden plumage, with blue, yellow and red stripes, which revealed the future with its sweet song.

 Upon learning of Wankar Kuichi's prophecy, the Qoriqenqe declared that the bridge would be built in a single night and that the stones would detach themselves from the quarries.
 The two were instructed to cross the river with Asto Rimaq staying on the river bank while Inquill was to go up the slope carrying bags of the best coca, kissing them constantly as she let the leaves fall as a sacred offering to the ground until reaching the top.
 He was emphatic in stating that if she turned to look, the two would never see each other again, and the hope of their people would be dead.

 She promised to follow the bird's instructions and, after crossing the river, started to climb up the slope.
 As soon as the first handful of coca fell, a tremor was felt that grew until it became a resounding movement.
 The stones dropped off by themselves and the blocks flew over the water.
 Its walk moved the environment as if it had life.
 Some rubbed against each other and the contact produced lightning and lightning.
 Suddenly, everything stopped, all at once.
 It was then that Inquill gave in to curiosity and, turning to look, was turned to stone, while Asto Riqmaq was drowned by the river.

 Sanctuario del Senor de Huanca (Sanctuary of the Lord of Huanca)

-This Christian shrine which was established in the 18th century was officially by Bishop Manuel Peralta y Moscoso in the year 1779.
+This Christian shrine which was established in the 18th century was officially opened by Bishop Manuel Peralta y Moscoso in the year 1779.

 The shrine is located approximately 8 km southeast of Pisac in the district of San Salvador.
 Pilgrims travel to the shrine every September.